scylladb/scylla-manager/docs/source/repair/index.rst

 .. note:: If you are using ScyllaDB Manager deployed by ScyllaDB Operator, see dedicated `ScyllaDB Operator documentation <https://operator.docs.scylladb.com/stable/manager.html>`_.

-Scylla Manager automates the repair process and allows you to configure how and when repair occurs.
+ScyllaDB Manager automates the repair process and allows you to configure how and when repair occurs.
-*Scylla Manager repair task* revolves around scheduling many *Scylla repair jobs* with selected ``--intensity`` in ``--parallel``.
+*ScyllaDB Manager repair task* revolves around scheduling many *ScyllaDB repair jobs* with selected ``--intensity`` in ``--parallel``.
-*Repair task* is responsible for fully repairing all tables selected with ``--keyspace`` parameter, while a single *repair job* repairs chosen (by Scylla Manager) token ranges of a given table owned by a specific replica set.
+*Repair task* is responsible for fully repairing all tables selected with ``--keyspace`` parameter, while a single *repair job* repairs chosen (by ScyllaDB Manager) token ranges of a given table owned by a specific replica set.
 All nodes from this replica set take part in the repair job and any node can take part only in a single repair job at any given time.

+Note that ScyllaDB Manager stops `tablets <https://opensource.docs.scylladb.com/stable/architecture/tablets.html>`_  migration for the duration of repair.

 When you create a cluster a repair task is automatically scheduled.
 This task is set to occur each week by default, but you can change it to another time, change its parameters or add additional repair tasks if needed.